marchiani/TelegramBot/README.md

 # Codearium Telegram bot
-## Telegram bot that transforms your thoughts into a code
+## Telegram bot that transforms your thoughts into a code!